microsoft/cppgraphqlgen/README.md

 ## Installation process

-I've tested this on Windows with Visual Studio 2019 and Linux using an Ubuntu 18.04 LTS instance running in WSL with both gcc 7.3.0 and clang 6.0.0.
-The key compiler requirement is support for C++17, recent updates to Visual Studio 2017 will probably work too.
+I've tested this on Windows with both Visual Studio 2017 and 2019, and on Linux using an Ubuntu 18.04 LTS instance running in WSL with both gcc 7.3.0 and clang 6.0.0.
+The key compiler requirement is support for C++17, earlier versions of gcc and clang may not have enough support for that.

 The easiest way to get all of these and to build `cppgraphqlgen` in one step is to use [Microsoft/vcpkg](https://github.com/Microsoft/vcpkg).
 To install with vcpkg, make sure you've pulled the latest version